 Vehkalahti joined the academic staff in autumn 2017.
 She is Senior Research Fellow, and Adjunct Professor of Cultural and Social History at the History of Science and Ideas.
 Vehkalahti lectures in digital humanities and history of childhood, youth and education.
 She supervises theses related to her research.
 She leads the multidisciplinary research team focusing on History of Childhood and Education 'Lapanen'.
-She is PI for two EU-funded projects: PROMISE (2016–2018) and FACT for Minors (2016–2018).
+She is PI for Eudaimonia-funded emerging project Northern Rural Youth in Flux (NorFlux), and EU-funded Horizon2020 project PROMISE (2016–2019).
 Her current research interests focus on the history of longitudinal studies and changing rural youth in Finland.

 Northern Rural Youth in Flux (NorFlux) (2018-2022), fundig: University of Oulu, Eudaimonia

 Lives over time.
 Birth cohort studies as a form of scientific knowledge-production (LIVES)(2018-2021), fundung: Finnish Academy

 PROMISE Promoting Youth Involvement and Social Engagement: Opportunities and challenges for ’conflicted’ young people (2016–2019), funding: Horizon 2020